 Dog Bath Tool

 Getting a bath is typically not a dog’s favorite activity, and because of the fight pups put up to avoid it, it’s usually not their owner’s favorite thing to do either.
+But it does need to be done, as bathing is a necessary part of a dog’s life.
 The AquaPaw aims to make this struggle easier.
 It’s a sprayer and scrubber in one that attaches to your hand, while the other connects to a hose or shower.
 It leaves both of your hands free and makes bath time less scary for your furry friend.

 Smart Bed